genepi/ngs-class/scripts/project.md

 Welcome to the first Genepi Hackathon!
 Your task today as a to analyse data derived from the MinION, created within our course.

 ## Task 0 - Introduction
-The first task is to create fastq files from the fast5 files, which are created by the base caller Albacore.
+The first task is to create FASTQ files from the FAST5 files, which are created by the base caller Albacore.
 For the conversion FAST5 to FASTQ the [poretools](https://poretools.readthedocs.io/) are used.
 An example can be found here:

     cd
     poretools fastq /opt/tools/poretools/test_data/ > test.fastq